scholarslab/scholarslab.github.io/collections/_posts/2011-11-15-the-mappy-goodness-that-is-gis-day-in-the-scholars-lab.md

 title: The Mappy Goodness that is GIS Day in the Scholars' Lab
 category: blog
 tags:
-- Geospatial and Temporal
+- geospatial and temporal
-- Grad Student Research
+- grad student research
-- Visualization and Data Mining
+- visualization and data mining
 - cartography
 - gis
 - tutorial
 - map
-- Social Sciences
+- social sciences
 - visualization
 ---